 With a wealth of expertise in design, engineering and manufacture at Aquarius we are passionate about innovation.
 We have developed a wide range of niche products to meet our clients requirements.

-Our latest products: the Load Tray Extension (LTE) gives additional payload and the Road2Rail Plant Trailer is our solution to delivery rubber tracked plant, equipment or materials weighing up to 2.7 tonnes quickly from road to the track work site.
+Our Load Tray Extension (LTE) gives additional payload and the Road2Rail Trailer is our solution to deliver rubber tracked plant, light weight troughs, equipment or materials weighing up to 3 tonnes quickly from road to the track work site.

 Improved Health and Safety

 Minimise manual handling and reduce risks of slips, trips and falls when pushing trolleys up track, with all equipment and personnel being transported by road and rail in an Aquarius RRV.

 Road to Rail to Site: Personnel and equipment are delivered direct from depot to the track work site without any load transfers.

 Maximise limited possession times: on/off track, travel & work under live OLE; Aquarius RRV on/off track quickly and travel at a high rail speed of 20mph/15mph in reverse.

 There are no additional haulage charges with Aquarius R2R 4x4s.
 They are self-sufficient highway vehicles suitable for road and rail duties transporting up to 3.5 tonnes from Road to Rail to Site.